Michael-C-Buckley/home-config/README.md

 Just a small section of things I am working on:

+* Hyprland: workspaces and binds
+* Laptop dock script for hyprland
 * Convert all Home-manager to Hjem
 * Add options to reduce total files
 * Nvim (via NVF)